WHAT TO DO IN SPLIT – 1 OR 2 DAYS IN SPLIT ITINERARY

 One of my favorite places in Croatia is actually Trogir – it is a bit like Split but smaller and less busy and it makes a perfect half-day or full-day trip from Split.
 So, if you stay 2 days in Split, I suggest taking this trip.

-I spent only half a day there and there is not much to do but Trogir is the perfect place to rest, stroll, and watch people.
+I spent only half a day there and there is not much to do but Trogir is the perfect place to rest, stroll, and watch people.- It is just about 30km from Split and you can get there by bus or car.

-• I have a more detailed post on Trogir that you can read here.
+- I have a more detailed post on Trogir that you can read here.

 Blue Cave

 Split is a beauty.
 I would lie if I said, it is my favorite town in Croatia – there are places I liked better but I think, it is a must for any Croatia itinerary and it was beautiful.
-It can be crowded at times so, so visiting off-season is probably the best time to explore this city.
+It can be crowded at times, so visiting off-season is probably the best time to explore this city.

 Hopefully, this post helps you plan and organize your Split itinerary and find the most beautiful places in the city.
 Whether you stay one day in Split or 2 days in Split – enjoy!